rymrg/drm/atomic_rationale.md

 The proposal implements a similar struct for D.
 This allows the program to do the "right thing" when accessing atomic location.
-It also provides easier usage for the SC access, by implementing opAssign and opUnary.
+It also provides easier usage for the sequentially consistent access, by implementing opAssign and opUnary.
-In addition, it provides an easy access to the weaker atomic access providing functions to the struct and prevents easy mis-use of the atomic.
+In addition, it provides an easy access to the weaker atomic access providing functions to the struct and prevents easy misuse of the atomic.

-By implementing this struct, we gain easier translation from C/C++ to D as the automatic SC semantics are s are persevered.
+By implementing this struct, we gain easier translation from C/C++ to D as the automatic sequentially consistent semantics are preserved.
 Note, the translation isn't going to be 1:1 from C.
 Since C does not allow easy usage of initialization.
 This behavior caused problems in C++ and C++ is going to break apart from C in this case[3].